Ketamine for Chronic Pain

 Low Doses of Ketamine for Pain

-Ketamine can serve as an alternative to opiates and can provide analgesic effects in as fast as 60 minutes.
+Ketamine offers an alternative to opiates, with pain relief possible in as little as 60 minutes.

-With long-term administration of ketamine, patients can experience up to 3 months of analgesic effects post-administration.
+Patients can also maintain up to 3 months of analgesic effects after long-term administration.

 Low-Doses of Ketamine for Pain